Hector had enough on his plate already and didn't much care to get involved in their messy political games.

 So he tried his best to keep on top of things.
 He was beginning to think he would need a representative of his own in P.J. soon, too.
 Someone he could trust to handle most of these meetings in his stead and help him stay informed about what was happening in the capital.

 Who that person might be, though... he currently had no idea.
-A Lorentian insider seemed like the most potent choice but maybe not reasonable one.
+A Lorentian insider seemed like the most potent choice but maybe not the most reasonable one.
 He didn't really trust this government, so how was he supposed to trust someone who was already associated with it?

 There was no need to rush, he supposed.
 Things were... mostly manageable, at the moment.